1. Why do I pay an annual fee?

 The Principal (and their delegates) at your school can confirm you have paid the annual fee by accessing the Teacher Register Information (Professional).
 Please note, this option is not available for educational venues other than schools.

-6. Why is there a late payment fee of $56
+7. Why is there a late payment fee?

-A late payment processing fee of $56 is prescribed under the Teacher Registration (General) Regulations 2012.
+A late payment processing fee is prescribed under the Teacher Registration (General) Regulations 2012.
 This fee is used to cover costs of following up on late payments in order to minimise the number of teachers becoming unregistered.
+Refer to the Schedule of Fees for the current fee.
+Due to the impact of COVID-19, the late payment processing fee will not be applied in April 2020.